NStar Articles

 Midshipman Blog Image

-Life on the Yard is rigorous, leaving midshipmen with little extra time that regular college students might have for taking care of non-academic necessities.
+Life on the Yard is rigorous, leaving midshipmen with little extra time regular college students might have for taking care of non-academic necessities.
 While students at another university may find time between classes for running errands or taking a nap, a midshipman’s day is a regimented progression of academic, athletic, and training activities.
 With such a tight schedule, leaving the Yard isn’t always possible.
 Therefore, it is necessary to have everything a midshipman will need for day-to-day life close by and easily accessible.

 If there’s one time-consuming chore college students always need to make time for, it’s laundry.
 For USNA midshipmen, laundry piles up at an even quicker rate when all the uniform items are taken into consideration.
 While self-service washers and dryers are available in Bancroft Hall, midshipmen do not need to wait around for machines to be free or for cycles to complete.
-Weekly laundry and dry-cleaning services are provided and covered by midshipmen fees.
-Laundry and dry cleaning are picked up once a week in company areas, cleaned and pressed or steamed as necessary, and then delivered back to the company area once completed.
+Weekly laundry and dry-cleaning services are provided by the Naval Academy Business Services Division (NABSD) in a facility built to handle the tremendous volume.

-Meal preparation is another task midshipmen are relieved from spending time on.
+Meal preparation is another task from which midshipmen are relieved.
 The monumental effort of preparing more than 13,500 meals per day falls on the Midshipmen Food Services Division.
 It’s even more impressive that the entire Brigade takes its meals together in King Hall.
-Midshipmen are seated, served, and finish eating in roughly 40 minutes.
+Midshipmen are seated, served, and finished eating in roughly 40 minutes.
+Of course, sometimes even the scheduled meals may not be enough to keep a midshipman’s hunger at bay.
+When craving a late-night snack additional dining options are nearby, like the Steerage Restaurant, which offers smoothies, salads, and other healthy options, along with perennial late-night favorites like pizza and chicken tenders.

 Topics: Insider